Growing your family? Congratulations—and welcome to the fast-moving world surrounding paid parental leave in the United States.

 As a whole, the nation has no federally mandated paid family leave; what we do have is the Family and Medical Leave Act, under which an employer of 50 people or more must allow up to 12 weeks unpaid leave to workers who have been with the company for at least 1 year.

 The United States is the only industrialized nation with no federally mandated paid leave, Pew Research reports.
-Meanwhile:
+Meanwhile, according to the Organisation for Economic Co-operation and Development (OECD) statistics:

-- Australia and Switzerland offer 6 weeks of paid leave
+- Australia offers 18 weeks of paid leave

 But, several states and companies are moving ahead and providing paid parental leave on their own.